microsoft/onnxruntime/dockerfiles/README.md

 ## OpenVINO (Public Preview)
 #### Linux 16.04, Python Bindings

-1. Build the onnxruntime image for all the accelerators supported as below
+1. Build the onnxruntime image for one of the accelerators supported below.

    Retrieve your docker image in one of the following ways.

-    -  For building the docker image, download OpenVINO online installer version 2019 R1.1 from [here](https://software.intel.com/en-us/openvino-toolkit/choose-download) and copy the openvino tar file in the same directory and build the image.
-The online installer size is only 16MB and the components needed for the accelerators are mentioned in the dockerfile.
-Providing the argument device enables onnxruntime for that particular device.
+    -  To build your docker image, download the OpenVINO online installer version 2019 R1.1 for Linux from [this link](https://software.intel.com/en-us/openvino-toolkit/choose-download) and copy the OpenVINO tar file to the same directory before building the Docker image.
+The online installer size is 16MB and the components needed for the accelerators are mentioned in the dockerfile.
+Providing the docker build argument DEVICE enables the onnxruntime build for that particular device.
 You can also provide arguments ONNXRUNTIME_REPO and ONNXRUNTIME_BRANCH to test that particular repo and branch.
-Default values are http://github.com/microsoft/onnxruntime and repo is master
+Default repository is http://github.com/microsoft/onnxruntime and default branch is master.
        ```
        docker build -t onnxruntime --build-arg DEVICE=$DEVICE .
        ```